- SRCC home

 Evaluating licensee performance

-The Safety, Rehabilitation and Compensation Commission (SRCC) evaluates licence performance on an ongoing basis and via its annual Licensee Improvement Program (LIP).
-The LIP assesses a range of performance information including:
+The Safety, Rehabilitation and Compensation Commission (Commission) monitors and evaluates licence performance on a quarterly basis against Licensee Key Performance Indicators and via its annual Licensee Compliance and Performance Improvement (LCPI) reporting process.
+The LCPI assesses a range of performance information including:

 - compliance with all conditions of licence

-- the provision of an annual performance report by each licensee that provides an overview of key activities undertaken in the previous 12 months, outcomes achieved and objectives for the next 12 months.
+- an overview of key activities undertaken in the previous 12 months, outcomes achieved and objectives for the next 12 months

-Please refer to the Licensee Handbook for more information.
+Please refer to the Licence Compliance and Performance Model for further information.